⟁ About Centrigon

 A few years in, I asked myself a big question: Why don't we have a Google-equivalent in Africa?
 I saw a gap — not just in technology, but in opportunity, in the way resources and funding were distributed.
 That realization became a challenge: envision the future of intelligence and start building it piece by piece.

-Building in the open
+Investigating intelligence in the open

 For now, the focus is practical utility.
 Fast tools.
 Clear interfaces.
 Systems that solve real problems immediately.
 But underneath that is a longer-term interest in how intelligence, interaction, and computation evolve over time.
-The tools are useful on their own, but they're also part of a larger process of learning what scales, what breaks, and what people actually need.

 Why start with tools?